 The member of staff will listen to the child and make an initial note of their concerns, they will then discuss next steps with them and reassure them that they will be supported.
-In line with the statutory guidance provided in Keeping Children Safe in Education 2022, we will never promise a child that we will not tell anyone about a report of any form of abuse, as this may not be in the best interests of the child.
-The member of staff will make a formal record of the concern/report on the school's recording system (School Concern form) and other relevant members of staff will be alerted.
+In line with the statutory guidance provided in Keeping children safe in education 2023, we will never promise a child that we will not tell anyone about a report of any form of abuse, as this may not be in the best interests of the child.
+The member of staff will make a formal record of the concern/report on the school's recording system and other relevant members of staff will be alerted.
 The member of staff will directly alert the school's Designated Safeguarding Lead if the report is deemed urgent or if a child is considered at risk.